The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: The ACM Lifelog Search Challenge Workshops

 The LSC uses a live scoring system, DRES~\cite{DRES}, which allows the user of each participating system to submit their queries and receive the judgment in real-time.

 For KIS tasks, the evaluation metrics are based on the time taken to submit the correct image and the number of wrong submissions.
 The score is calculated as follows:

 where: \begin{itemize} \item $t$ is the time taken, \item $T$ is the time limit, \item $w$ is the number of wrong submissions. \end{itemize} If the task is not solved, the score is 0.
 Additionally, to discourage excessive submissions and to account for low precision in the submitted answers, the scoring formula includes a penalty of 10 points for each incorrect submission.
-This scoring formula combines correctness with a moderate time penalty, where submissions made at the five-minute limit receive 50\% of the maximum score.
-This balance rewards both precision and efficiency while still crediting successful retrieval within the allowed time.
+This balance rewards both precision and efficiency, with successful submissions made at the five-minute time limit receiving 50\% of the maximum score.
 To provide transparency, we also report correctness and time-to-answer metrics independently.

 For the question answering tasks, the same scoring mechanism is used, but because the answer is in the form of free-form text, correctness is determined by human judges.

 For ad-hoc tasks, the evaluation metric is based on a pooled set of relevant documents for each query, the number of relevant documents retrieved, and the number of wrong submissions.
 Human judges assess the relevance of the submitted images in real-time during the competition, ensuring all submissions are in the pool.
 Pooled evaluation allows scalable annotation and aligns with TREC-style\footnote{https://trec.nist.gov/} protocols.
 The score is calculated as follows: